-HSase Experiment.
-The binding of the SARS-CoV-2 S, S1, and RBD to HEK-ACE2 cells upon the addition of HSase was assessed using FCM.
-In short, 100,000 HEK-ACE2 cells were seeded into a 96-wells plate and incubated with or without the addition of HSase mix (2.5 mU/mL HSase I, 2.5 mU/mL HSase II, and 5 mU/mL HSase III; obtained from IBEX Pharmaceuticals, Inc.).
-The cells were subsequently stained with 20 μ g/mL of the his-tagged SARS-CoV-2 S, S1, and RBD proteins (vide supra) in PBS with 0.5% BSA.
-After washing the cells, the cells were stained with either rabbit anti-his tag antibody (Abcam, ab14923, 1:90) or HS4C3 anti-HS antibody (used 1:10 from aliquots).
-The secondary antibody staining was done using donkey-anti-rabbit IgG (H&L) Alexa 488 and P5D4 mouse anti-his tag antibody (used 1:10 from aliquots).
-As a tertiary antibody, goat-anti-mouse IgG-Alexa-fluor488 (Fisher Scientific catalog #: 10256302) was used.
-Before analysis on a Cytoflex S flow cytometer (Beckman Coulter), the cells were washed twice and resuspended in PBS.
+The binding of the SARS-CoV-2 S, S1 and RBD to HEK-ACE2 cells upon addition of HSase was assessed using flow cytometry.
+In short, 100,000 HEK-ACE2 cells were seeded into a 96-wells plate and incubated with or without the addition of HSase mix (2.5 mU/mL HSase

+I, 2.5 mU/mL HSase II, and 5 mU/mL HSase III; obtained from IBEX Pharmaceuticals, Inc.).
+The cells were subsequently stained with 20 μg/ml of the His-tagged SARS-CoV-2 S, S1 and RBD proteins (vide supra) in PBS with 0.5% BSA.
+After washing the cells, the cells were stained with either Rabbit anti-His tag antibody (Abcam, ab14923, 1:90) or HS4C3 anti HS antibody (used 1:10 from aliquots).
+The secondary antibody staining was done using Donkey-anti-Rabbit IgG (H&L) Alexa 488 and P5D4 mouse anti-histag antibody (used 1:10 from aliquots).
+As a tertiary antibody, Goat- anti mouse IgG - Alexa-fluor488 (Fisher Scientific catalog #: 10256302) was used.
+Before analysis on a Cytoflex-S flow cytometer (Beckman Coulter), the cells were washed twice and resuspended in PBS.